Post by

 Split Complementary Color Scheme

-A split complementary color scheme is created by selecting one primary color and two secondary colors that are located close to its counterpart on the color wheel.
-This gives you a wider range of colors to choose from than a complementary color scheme while keeping the positive qualities of contrasting colors.
+A split complementary color scheme starts with one main color and adds two more colors from nearby on the color wheel.
+This gives you more choices without losing the benefits of contrasting colors.

 Monochromatic Color Schemes